Damage jackals ripping right through you

 1. Slaughter Lord 2.
 Deadly Assault 3.
 Command Death 4.
 Burn In Hell 5.
 Exumer 6.
 Act Of Violence 7.
 Final Slaughter 8.
 Ready To Kill

 Merciless Death's debut release is short, consistent and to the point.
-Evil In The Night has a fairly memorable style that resembles Slayer from the early eighties put on overdrive.
+Evil In The Night has a fairly memorable style that resembles Slayer from the early 1980s put on overdrive.
 The guitar in particular is well done while the vocals are in a league of their own, appearing quite funny more often than not, intentional or not.
 Lyrically this album is full of your typical violent cliches, far from clever but also not much worse than on average in the scene.
 The songwriting is awfully predictable though, and after you have heard the first track the rest is going to sound exactly the same.
 It is still not too bad for a dose of thrash metal in a slightly humorous vein, and in the end Evil In The Night can be something of a guilty pleasure - if nothing else, it may give you a healthy urge to go back to those early Slayer albums and better appreciate how good some of them actually sound even today.

 MERCILESS DEATH - Realm Of Terror